-5.2 Projecting the overlay capability of the process
+5.2 Projecting the Overlay Capability of the Process

 In the first experiment, the framework is used to analyze the yield loss for various values of variance of unmodeled residue and breakdown p of the residue between field-to-field and within-field components.
-This experiment has been done for Poly line-end extension rule value of 13nm and for first order wafer/first order field correction model.
-Figure 9 plots the yield of LEE for different cases.
+This experiment has been done for Poly LEE rule value of 13 nm and first-order wafer/first-order field correction model.
+Figure 10 plots the yield of LEE for different cases.
 The results show that the larger the fraction of within-field overlay component, the larger the yield loss.
-The plots also identify the value of the residue for which a close to 100% yield can be achieved for a given overlay breakdown between field-to-field and within-field components.
+The plots also identify the value of the residue for which is close to 100% yield can be achieved for a given overlay breakdown between field-to-field and within-field components.
 Such result can project the overlay capability of the process and serve as early hint for design-rules development.